List of Tampa Bay Rays seasons: Record by decade

 The following table describes the Rays' MLB win–loss record by decade.

 These statistics are from Baseball-Reference.com's Tampa Bay Rays History & Encyclopedia, and are current through the 2024 regular season.

+Postseason appearances

 Post-season record by year

-The Rays have made the postseason seven times in their history, with their first being in 2008 and the most recent being in 2021.
+The Rays have made the postseason nine times in their history, with their first being in 2008 and the most recent being in 2023.